wsydney76/craft4-ddev-starter/README.md

 * prototyping new stuff
 * playground for internships and student theses
 * basis for ongoing PoCs, that try to split existing functionality into a series of plugins.

+## Versions

+Tagged a provisional 3.0.0 version for Craft 4.4, use 2.1.0 for Craft 4.3.

 ## Disclaimer